tekutriveni/CODTECH/genetic_algorithms/README.md

-# Genetic Algorithms for Optimization
+# Genetic Algorithms for Optimization   Intern ID:CITS1643

 A complete implementation of **Genetic Algorithms (GA)** from scratch using Python to solve three classic real-world optimization problems without using any machine learning libraries.